Perfect YouTube Core Web Vitals

 As you might notice there is a variable in the url: 'Oxv6IRcuNaI'.
 Copy that variable and paste it into the default image location for any YouTube video https://i.ytimg.com/vi_webp/Oxv6IRcuNaI/maxresdefault.webp

 Open that url, right click the image and select 'save image as'.
-After you have downloaded the image resize it to you needs.
+After you have downloaded the image resize it to your needs.

 The next step is to create the placeholder.
-I am going to use a relative positioned div, place an image with object-fit:cover and an empty i-frame that we will populate later.
+I am going to use a relative positioned div, place an image with object-fit:cover and an empty iframe that we will populate later.
+For privacy, you can use youtube-nocookie.com instead of youtube.com in the embed URL.
+This prevents YouTube from setting tracking cookies until the video actually plays.

 <div id="ytplaceholder">